mohitjain/mohitjain/_posts/2013-06-30-long-integer-literals-in-ruby.markdown

 {% endhighlight %}

-which is actually same as writing 100000000000, but using underscore makes things more easy to read;)
+which is actually same as writing 100000000000, but using underscore makes things easier to read;)

 I hope you will find this technique somewhere useful ;)